For millions of people, the question of whether to drink isn't about health or preference. It's about faith.

 Shaykh Ibn 'Uthaymin put it this way: 'We do not think that any alcoholic content in a thing makes it haram, rather if something contains a percentage of alcohol which will make a person intoxicated if he drinks it, then it is haram.'

-This reasoning points to the many foods Muslims consume without concern: bread made with yeast, overripe bananas, yogurt, soy sauce, and vinegar all contain trace alcohol through natural fermentation.
+This reasoning points to the many foods Muslims consume without concern: bread made with yeast, overripe bananas, yogurt, and fruit juice all contain trace alcohol through natural fermentation.
+Naturally brewed soy sauce typically contains 1.5–3% ethanol from fermentation.
 Vinegar, made from wine that has soured, is explicitly considered halal despite its alcoholic origins.

 The Haram Case